Lesson Plan - Get It!

 - human-environment interaction

-Watch Five Themes of Geography, by Geography Moments, which will provide you with a quick overview of each of these five themes:
+Watch Five Themes of Geography, from Studies Weekly, which will provide you with a quick overview of each of these five themes:

 Here is an historical example of how humans have worked with environmental challenges over time to gain the most value possible from a natural resource: